kzmeyao/sando/src/places/japan/takachiho.md

     caption: Oddly-shaped rocks.
   - file: '14|13'
     alt: Maple tree|A decorated large rock
-    caption: This rock is called Kihachi-no-Chikaraishi.
-It is really large and legend has it, a demon threw it to showcase its strength.
+    caption: This gigantic rock is called Kihachi-no-Chikaraishi.
+Legend has it, a demon threw it to showcase its strength.
   - file: '15'
     alt: A torii gate at the mouth of a cave with rock stacks all around
     caption: Amanoiwato shrine.
 A place of power.